zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNAi_dsRNA_Synthesis/RNAi_dsRNA_Synthesis.md

 10. Spin at 5,000 x g for 5 min. at 4ºC.

-  - Optional: Wash again if the pellet appears salty (white instead of clear)
+    - Optional: Wash again if the pellet appears salty (white instead of clear).

 11. Remove ~500 µL of supernatant, briefly spin in the minicentifuge.
-Using p20 remove as much of the supernatant as possible.
-Briefly spin in mini-centrifuge.
-Using p2.5 remove the remaining supernatant.
+Use p20 remove as much of the supernatant as possible.
+Briefly spin in minicentrifuge.
+Use p2.5 remove the remaining supernatant.

 12. You can use the p2.5 tip to move the gelatinous pellet up the side of the tube to facilitate drying and collect any remaining supernatant that is in tube.

 13. Air dry, and resuspend in RNase-free water at a volume of 1-2 µg/µL.

     - **Note:** If pellet is at bottom etching = 100 µg.
 Visible pellets form when there is 5 µg of dsRNA.
 When you add water, the pellet will fall into solution and begin to zip around the top of the water until it goes into solution.
 If it doesn't, this means there may be too much salt in your RNA, or there is no RNA present.

 14. Make a 1:10 dilution of original product by taking 1 µL dsRNA and 9 µL nuclease-free water.
 This will be used for a gel and to asses amount and purity of dsRNA using Nanodrop.

-15. Record concentration, date, and initials on tube and place in the appropriate box located in the -80ºC (Mammoth).
+15. Record concentration, date, and initials on tube and store in the appropriate box in the -80ºC.